Little Goose Creek (Kentucky): Grays Fork

 Grays Fork of Little Goose was the location of Grace and Tinker post offices; the latter established at the mouth of Tinkers Fork near Bethany Chapel on 1889-12-31 by postmaster Francis M. Eagle and running to July 1938, at two locations along the fork.

 Eagle originally wanted to use his own surname, but then chose the creek name.

-The story of the name of Grace postoffice is that United States Congressman John D. White was so impressed with the work of his housekeeper Grace Kelly (1880-1956) that he suggested her name when the new postoffice was being established.
+The story of the name of Grace post office is that United States Congressman John D. White was so impressed with the work of his housekeeper Grace Kelly (1880-1956) that he suggested her name when the new postoffice was being established.

 Kelly, the daughter of George Kelly of Goose Rock, married Harry Jerome Nicholson in 1903 and some time later moved to Indiana.

-The postoffice was established on 1898-03-09 by postmaster Dr. Iredell C. Wyatt on or just above the Tanyard Branch tributary of Grays Fork, 2.5 mi upstream of Tinker Branch.
+The post office was established on 1898-03-09 by postmaster Dr. Iredell C. Wyatt on or just above the Tanyard Branch tributary of Grays Fork, 2.5 mi upstream of Tinker Branch.

 It was subsequently moved twice: in 1912 to Goslin Branch by Philip Fields, and sometime before its closure in 1975 one mile down Grays Fork.